 A suitably qualified mortgage expert can help talk you through your options.
 There are often more options than you may realise at first sight.
 Unfortunately sometimes people make the mistake of thinking that if one bank declines them, there are no other options, or they lose hope.
 Instead, consider that a financial adviser or mortgage broker has almost a ‘menu’ of different alternative lenders and options.

 Not enough deposit

 Some banks or lenders have higher deposits than others.
-For example, some banks or lenders are only comfortable with 15 to 20% deposits.
+For example, some lenders are only comfortable with 15 to 20% deposits.
 In other cases, some lenders are willing to entertain a 10% deposit, or even a 5% deposit in rare circumstances.
 Different banks or lenders have different requirements around this.
 Some lenders are more willing to accept lower deposits than others.

 Too many personal loans or credit cards

 Sometimes a bank might not like the idea that a person has too many debts, such as personal loans or credit cards.
 A suitably qualified financial adviser may be able to guide you through the next steps around this and what some possible solutions might be for your situation if you really want to get a home loan.

 Some banks may take the view that you have unstable employment, especially if you have only recently gotten a job, or work casual hours.
 They may also be concerned if a person has a history of short employment periods.